Move-X/end_node_mamwle/README.md

 All the settings can be found within the .ioc file.
 LoRaWAN configuration can be customized from within STM32CubeMX software using the parameters located in _"Pinout & Configuration"_ tab / _"Middleware"_ category / LORAWAN.

 It is possible for the user to edit the STM32CubeMX project settings and regenerate the source code: the customization is done in a way that makes them unaffected by code regeneration.
+The default LoRaWAN keys are not set, the user has to configure them as required by the network in use.

 ## How to generate the project from scratch